-This location BN23 5QG is one of the two residential postcodes.
+BN23 5QG - one of the many area residential postcodes.
 The most common council tax band is E. Estimated residential property values, based on historical transactions and adjusted for inflation, range from £311,346 to £1,078,437 with an average of £454,758.
 Housing types are typically flats/apartments.
 78% of house sales since 1995 have been new builds.

 Part of Sovereign Harbour at dusk.
 Photo cc these authors, Keith and Lois Forbes

-See http://www.sovereigninnovationpark.co.uk/ and http://www.seachangesussex.co.uk.
+See sovereigninnovationpark.co.uk/ and seachangesussex.co.uk.
 Now completed, a 2,300 metre office block at the entrance to Pacific Drive, North Harbour.
 Can accommodate up to 70 small to medium business entities, or fewer larger ones.
 With its own spacious parking area.
-Has also been used as the parking site for up to an entire fleet of non-emergency ambulances at any one time.

 In the photo, the lock is empty but in spring, summer and autumn it is often full of yachts and motor boats, with curious onlookers on either side.